facebookresearch/dora/README.md

                # to this folder, so that it is automatically resumed!
     xp.link  # link object, can send back metrics to Dora

+    # If you load a previous checkpoint, you should always make sure
+    # That the Dora Link is consistent with what is in the checkpoint with
+    # history = checkpoint['history']
+    # xp.link.update_history(history)

     for t in range(10):
         xp.link.push_metrics({"loss": 1/(t + 1)})
     ...